makkhay/FirebaseAI-Android-Chat-App/README.md

 </p>

-# What's AI Chatbot app
+# What's AI Chatbot app?
 A chatting app powered by AI bot.
 In addition, this app also demonstrates the use of graphing chart libraries.

 ## Functionality
-- Users can sign up using email/password or phone number
+- Users can sign up using email/password or phone number.
-- Automatic sign in when phone number is used
+- Automatic sign in when phone number is used.
 - Powered by AI bot so that users can have a logical conversation.
 - Demonstrates different charts such as graph, piechart, line chart, duo chart and bar graphs.